nicolaka/ucp-sd-ra/ra.md

 ### 1. UCP High-Availability

-Docker UCP supports high availability (HA) which allows you to replicate your UCP controller along with the underlying Swarm manager and key-value store containers within your cluster.
-HA requires atleast three (3) controllers, a primary and two replicas , to be configured on three seperate nodes.
-It is recommonded to never run a cluster with only the primary controller and a single replica as this results in a split-brain scenario.
+Docker UCP supports high availability (HA) by replicating the UCP controller along with the underlying Swarm manager and key-value store containers within your cluster.
+HA requires at least three (3) controllers, a primary and two replicas , to be configured on three separate nodes.
+It is recommended to never run a cluster with only the primary controller and a single replica as this results in a split-brain scenario(where each controller thinks it is the master controller in the luster).
 You can easily deploy UCP in HA using a single command by following [these](FIXME) instructions.

 UCP controllers are stateless by design.
-All UCP controllers can handle requests then forward them to the Swarm Master container.
+All UCP controllers accept requests, and then forward them to the Swarm Manager.
 Any controller failure when UCP is deployed in HA will not have any impact on your UCP cluster, both from UCP UI access or underlying cluster management perspectives.
-However, if you're statically mapping a DNS A-Name to a primary UCP controller IP address and the controller itself or the machine goes down, you will not be able to reach UCP.
-For that reason, it is recommended to deploy a UCP controller loadbalancer.
-An upstream loadbalancer can distribute all UCP requests to all three controllers behind it.
+However, if you're statically mapping a DNS A-record to a primary UCP controller IP address and the controller itself or the machine goes down, you will not be able to reach UCP.
+For that reason, it is recommended to deploy a UCP controller load balancer.
+An upstream load balancer can distribute all UCP requests to all three controllers behind it.

 [image](image)

-**Health Checks**: The loadbalancer can use the UCP API endpoint `/_ping` to ensure that each of the controllers is healthy.
-A `200 OK`reponse means that the controller is healthy and it can receive traffic.
+**Health Checks**: The load balancer can use the UCP API endpoint `/_ping` to ensure that each of the controllers is healthy.
+A `200 OK` response means that the controller is healthy and it can receive traffic.

-**Listeners**:  The loadbalancer should be configured to loadbalance using TCP port 80 and 443 to all three nodes in the cluster.
-The loadbalancer should not terminate/restablish HTTPS connections.
+**Listeners**:  The load balancer should be configured to load balance using TCP port 80 and 443 to all three nodes in the cluster.
+The load balancer should not terminate/reestablish HTTPS connections.
 WHY-FIXME

-**DNS**: DNS A-name should be mapped to the loadbalancer itself( e.g VIP) and not to any individual controller.
+**DNS**: DNS A-record should be mapped to the load balancer itself( e.g VIP) and not to any individual controller.

-**IPs**: The loadbalancer can loadbalance to the controllers' private or public IPs.
+**IPs**: The load balancer can load balance to the controller's' private or public IPs.

-**SSL Certificates**: When you install UCP, ensure that you use the Fully Qualified Domain Name (FQDN) of your UCP when asked for addtional Subject Alternative Names(SAN).
-Provide your UCP's FQDN when asked for addtional SAN on **ALL** UCP controllers ( including the replicas ).
-If you would like to use your own CA to sign UCP's certificate, please follow the following directioners [FIXME]().
+**SSL Certificates**: When you install UCP, ensure that you use the Fully Qualified Domain Name (FQDN) of your UCP when asked for additional Subject Alternative Names(SAN).
+Provide your UCP's FQDN when asked for additional SAN on **ALL** UCP controllers ( including the replicas ).
+If you would like to use your own CA to sign UCP's certificate, please follow the following directions [FIXME]().

-Should the primary controller fail, the UCP controller loadbalancer will ensure that UCP can be reached and all Docker deployment workflows are run without impact.
+Should the primary controller fail, the UCP controller load balancer will ensure that UCP can be reached and all Docker deployment workflows are run without impact.
 This is the case for both UI and CLI traffic.

-### 2. Service Discovery + Loadbalancing (Intra-Cluster)
+### 2. Service Discovery + load balancing (Intra-Cluster)

 In order for different microservice containers to communicate, they must first discover each other.
-The introduction of Docker multihost networking in Docker 1.7 ( experimental ) and 1.9 ( official ) had enabled multiservices belonging to a single application to be connected via an [Overlay Network](FIXME) that spans multiple nodes.
+The introduction of Docker multi-host networking  Docker 1.9 enabled multiple services belonging to a single application to be connected via an [Overlay Network](FIXME) that spans multiple nodes.
 Docker 1.10 added an embedded DNS-based for hostname lookups for a more reliable and scalable service discovery.

 Containers deployed using Docker 1.10 can now use DNS to resolve the IP of other containers on the same network.
 This behaviour works out of the box for both local and overlay user-defined networks.

 Docker 1.10 also introduced the concept of _network alias_.
 A network alias abstracts multiple containers under a single _service name_.
 This means that scaled services ( e.g `docker-compose scale service=number`) can be grouped under and resolved by a single alias.
-Deocker will resolve the alias to a healthy container that belongs to that alias.
+Docker will resolve the alias to a healthy container that belongs to that alias.
 This is helpful for stateless services in which any container can be used to provide a service.

 **Example** In our sample Voting App, a Java `worker` service can belong to the alias `workers`.
 When you scale the worker service using Compose, all the `worker` services will belong to a single alias called `workers`.
 If other services need to connect with any of these services, Docker will resolve the `workers` alias to a healthy container.
 We can add network aliases for a the `worker` service as follows: